jufabeck2202/mecid.github.io/_posts/2020-05-20-add-to-siri-using-swiftui.md

 ---
-title: Add to Siri Button using SwiftUI
+title: Add to Siri Button using SwiftUI and UIViewControllerRepresentable
 layout: post
 categories: SwiftUI
 ---